bbauska/Coursera-Bootstrap/readme.md

 And then you see that all this new files have been checked in into your commit.

-Let\'s do a git commit.
+Let&apos;s do a git commit.

 ```
 $ git commit -m "fourth commit"